Joint Air Delivery Test and Evaluation Unit: Inception (Old Sarum)

-JATE was formed in January 1968 with its headquarters at OLD Sarum, which at that time was also home of the Joint Warfare Establishment (JWE) and the Army Air transport Training and Development Centre (AATDC).
+JATE (Joint Air Transport Establishment) was formed in January 1968 with its headquarters at Old Sarum, which at that time was also home of the Joint Warfare Establishment (JWE) and the Army Air transport Training and Development Centre (AATDC).
 The initial JATE Organization was based on a consortium of three separate units, operating under the co-coordinated control of Headquarters JATE.
 The three units in question comprised the Army's long serving AATDC, already located at Old Sarum, the RAF's Air Transport Development Unit (ATDU), located at RAF Abingdon, and a completely new body, formed at Old Sarum as part of the new organisation, and titled the Joint Helicopter Development Unit (JHDU).
 In its make up, the JHDU had absorbed the former Helicopter Section of the AATDC and, beyond that, as a tri-service unit the JHDU afforded Naval presence within the JATE organisation.
 At JATE Headquarters level there was a close link with JWE, with the post of Commandant JATE combined with that of Deputy Commandant JWE.

-The JATE organisation continued on the above lines until 1970, when the Ministry of Defence decided that JATE should be based entirety at RAF ABINGDON (already the home of the ATDU).
+The JATE organisation continued on the above lines until 1970, when the Ministry of Defence decided that JATE should be based entirety at RAF Abingdon (already the home of the ATDU).
 As part of the change it was also decided that the main element of JHDU should become independent of JADTE, and remain at Old Sarum with the new title Joint Helicopter Tactical Development Unit (JHDTU).
 The one section of JHDU retained by JATE, made up in part of personnel of AATDC's old Helicopter Section, was the one concerned with helicopter underslung and internal load clearance work and techniques for carriage of troops by helicopter.
 Stemming from its JHDU background, JATE's Helicopter Section of today remains JATE's most 'Joint' section having RN, RM, Army and RAF representation.

 Consolidation and Unification (RAF Abingdon)

-In the second half of 1970 Headquarters JATE moved to ABINGDON.
+In the second half of 1970 Headquarters JATE moved to RAF Abingdon.
 In the light of the move the post of Commandant JATE had ceased to be combined with that of Deputy Commandant JWE, and trials section of AATDC.
 The move to Abingdon was largely completed between April 1971 and February 1973.

 In combination with the move a more unified structure was introduced within JATE, and by the end of 1971 the separate identities of AATDC and ATDU had been formally discarded although the various sections remained identifiable with their earlier affiliations.
 Under the new structure the line up of sections comprised; Heavy Drop, Air Dispatch, Air Portability, Infantry/Signals and Training Sections (all ex-AATDC), together with Air Logistics and Aircraft Engineering sections (ATDU background), Helicopter Section (JHDU/AATDC background) and Flying Section (Hercules aircraft) which was special to JATE.